sueszli/wolke7/README.md

 -   wait until the lab is ready
 -   click on `AWS Details`

-store your aws credentials from "AWS Details" in `~/.aws/credentials` or use `aws configure`:
+store your aws credentials from "AWS Details" in `~/.aws/credentials` or run `aws configure`:

 ```bash
 brew install awscli